 Graham Cracker Toffee Bark is an easy toffee recipe that can be made so many ways!
 This Christmas crack recipe is loved by all and can be made several different ways and today I’m showing you THREE versions you’re sure to love.

 About 10 years ago I made Christmas Crack for the first time.
 It was this peanut butter toffee bark and I instantly fell in LOVE.
 A layer of toffee over crackers with chocolate and peanut butter?
 If that’s not right I don’t want to know what is!

 Since then, I’ve made so much toffee bark.
 I make it every single year, and every time I do it different.
 The original toffee bark uses matzo crackers, but I’ve made it with saltines, ritz crackers, and even chocolate chip cookies in my first cookbook!

 Graham Cracker Toffee is such a great recipe!
 Everyone will love this on your holiday platters.
 The best part about this Christmas Crack recipe is that it can be made in so many ways with so many different toppings.
-I’m showing you three ideas today, but really the possibilities are endless.